Git Tags: How to Mark Releases and Versions

 Pushing Tags to Remote

-By default, tags are not pushed to remote repositories when you run git push.
-You must push them explicitly to make them available to others.
+One common point of confusion is that tags are not pushed to remote repositories automatically when you run git push.
+You must push them explicitly to make them available to other team members and to ensure your releases are backed up and accessible.

 Push tags: